 Galaxy Note 20 vs Galaxy S20 Ultra: 5G

 The Galaxy Note 10 didn't come with 5G standard, as Samsung made a special 5G version for various networks.
 This time around 5G will be baked into both the Note 20 and Note 20 Plus, and you should be able to connect to both sub-6GHz 5G networks (low band and mid band) as well as mmWave networks that offer faster speeds but less coverage.

 Galaxy Note 20 vs Galaxy S20 Ultra: Outlook

-The biggest incentive to potentially buy the Note 20 Plus over the S20 Ultra — other than the S Pen — would be the rumored LTPO display technology.
+The biggest incentive to potentially buy the Note 20 Ultra over the S20 Ultra — other than the S Pen — would be the rumored LTPO display technology.
 This would allow the Note 20 Plus to deliver the same smooth 120Hz refresh rate as the Galaxy S20 while saving battery life.
-We will update this preview Note 20 vs S20 Ultra comparison as we get closer to the Note 20's launch.
+We will update this preview Note 20 vs S20 Ultra comparison once the Note 20's launch.